COVID-19 Special Events Updates: June 8, 2021

 Gatherings on City Parkland and Park Facilities

-The Austin Parks and Recreation Department (PARD) continues to evaluate re-opening PARD facilities according to the City of Austin’s COVID-19 Risk Based Guidelines and in consultation with public health authorities.
-The reopening of picnic sites, event buildings, or special event sites will occur as conditions allow and in consideration of the reopening guidelines for specific sites.
+The Austin Parks and Recreation Department (PARD) continues to consult with public health authorities regarding park use.
+The use of picnic sites, event buildings, or special event sites occur based on the reopening guidelines for specific sites.
 For more information on current PARD facility operations, visit austintexas.gov/parkclosures.

-Nearly all events on City parkland require a separate park permit and reservation.
-Please contact the PARD Office of Special Events at email@example.com, and consult the information on the PARD Office of Special Events department website.
+Events on City parkland require a separate park permit and reservation.
+Please contact the PARD Office of Special Events at firstname.lastname@example.org and consult the information on the PARD Office of Special Events department website.

 Resources and More Information